-If you are facing a dispute over an easement, or property line, the lawyers at the Law Offices of Carolyn C. Phillips have the in-depth legal knowledge of the various ways an easement can arise whether it be expressed, implied, prescriptive, or equitable and the experience necessary to get the matter resolved as quickly as possible.
+If you are facing a dispute over an easement, or property line, the lawyers at the Law Office of Carolyn C. Phillips, APC. have the in-depth legal knowledge of the various ways an easement can arise whether it be expressed, implied, prescriptive, or equitable and the experience necessary to get the matter resolved as quickly as possible.
 After examining the particulars of your property, we will provide you with an in-depth explanation of the facts and the laws that apply to the particular facts of your case and work with you to develop a strategy that works best to pursue the outcome you wish to achieve.
 Call our office today to schedule a consultation.

 Legal advocate for your property rights